The North Face is taking over Naarm

 WORDS BY ANITA SUSTER

-Everything that went down at The North Face x Hope St party.
+Everything that went down at The North Face x Hope St Radio party.

 There are certain things Melbourne does particularly well: good food, good music and really good gear.
-The North Face x Hope Street Radio red box house party ticked all three.
+The North Face x Hope St Radio Red Box house party ticked all three.

-I arrived on a balmy evening that quickly descended into a chill, which felt extremely fitting for an event celebrating everything The North Face.
-Before I could even take in the space, I had a cocktail in my hand: a Naarm-with-a-view served in a carabiner mug.
+I arrived on a balmy Thursday evening that quickly descended into a chill, which felt extremely fitting for an event celebrating the city’s beloved outdoors brand.
+Before I could even take in the space, I had a cocktail in my hand: a Naarm-with-a-view, served in a carabiner mug.

 For more fashion news, shoots, articles and features, head to our Fashion section.